ART & ORGANISM

 RESPONSIBILITIES and GRADING

 Grades are based on

-(a) participation in class discussions and “open diary” quizzes (written responses to questions based upon whatever notes you have in your class diary or journal [more on journals])
+(a) participation in class discussions and “open diary” quizzes and “check-in’s” (responses to questions based upon whatever notes you have in your class diary or journal [more on journals])

-Brain-Breaks: click the butterfly when your brain hurts (not guaranteed to make it better, just different) The Interdisciplinary Eye: click the eye when you feel discursive (you never know where these things will lead . . .)
+Brain-Breaks: Occasionally you’ll see a butterfly on a page–click it when your brain hurts (not guaranteed to make it better, just different, which is often enough).
+Or an “Interdisciplinary Eye:” click the eye when you feel discursive (you never know where these things will lead . . .)